Aman-Sigroha/yachts/DEPLOYMENT_CHECKLIST.md

 ---

-**🎉 Ready for Production!
-Your yacht API has enterprise-grade features and is fully documented.**
+**🎉 PRODUCTION DEPLOYMENT COMPLETE!
+Your yacht API has enterprise-grade features, sized pictures (600x600), complete equipment data, and is fully documented and operational.**